Reviewed by Sarah Mitchell, Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Will it fit your vehicle?

-1. Does the base sit level on your back seat without a pool-noodle or towel wedge?
+1. Does the base sit level on your back seat without a pool noodle or towel wedge?
+Some vehicles need one, some do not.
+Check the seat manual to confirm what your specific seat allows.

 When to move on from the infant seat